 Lyn R. Agre’s practice focuses on white collar criminal defense and complex civil and corporate litigation.
 She has represented major corporations, individuals and witnesses in a wide range of criminal cases including fraud, antitrust, securities, insurance, tax, health care, maritime, environmental and public corruption.
 Lyn has represented clients in complex civil matters including whistleblower, employment and ADA cases.
 She has conducted numerous internal investigations on behalf of various corporations, concerning, among other things, alleged securities fraud, insider trading, FCPA violations, theft of trade secrets, accounting malfeasance and obstruction of justice.
 Lyn has also tried numerous felony cases before juries.

 Lyn is ranked by Super Lawyers, which has also featured her as one of the “Top Women Attorneys in Northern California.”

 Lyn is the Managing Partner of the firm’s San Francisco office.

-Lyn's professional activities include serving as a lecturer at Stanford Law School and serves as a board member for The Baldwin School: National Board of Advisors Member, Lawyers Club of San Francisco Inn of Court.
+Lyn's professional activities include serving as a lecturer at Stanford Law School, board member of The Baldwin School: National Board of Advisors, and member of the Lawyers Club of San Francisco Inn of Court.
 She was also previously an adjunct professor of law at Santa Clara University School of Law.

 Lyn frequently speaks on various topics including “2016: Record Year in FCPA Enforcement and New Developments,” in Taipei, Taiwan, and “The Emerging Law of Cybersecurity and Data Breach Liability,” in Palo Alto, CA.